 c = 20;

-In this you will see “Error: Assignment to constant variable”.
+The display shows “Error: Assignment to constant variable”.

 Let Keyword in JavaScript